mayankramina/secure-file-share/README.md

 ### ✅ **Role-Based Access Control (RBAC)**
 - **Admin**: Full control over users and files ([Admin Panel](https://localhost:8000/admin/)).
 - **Regular User**: Upload, download, and share files.
-- **Guest**: View shared files with limited access.
+- **Guest**: Download and view the shared files.

-### ✅ **Client-Side End-to-End Encrypted**
+### ✅ **Client-Side End-to-End File Encryption**
-- Files are encrypted during transmission and at rest on server with AES-256.
+- Files are encrypted during transmission and at rest on a server with AES-256.
 - File encryption and file decryption for user and shared users are managed from the client side.
-- This is achieved with key management system to encrypt the AES-256 encryption key with RSA-2048.
+- This is achieved with a key management system to encrypt the AES-256 encryption key with RSA-2048.
-- KMS takes care of decryption of AES-256 encryption key and distribution of keys to other users.
+- KMS takes care of the decryption of the AES-256 encryption key and distribution of decryption capabilities by providing server-side access to RSA keys to other users.
-- KMS been added to replicate trusted key management system unlike the traditional server-side key management system.
+- KMS has been added to replicate a trusted key management system, unlike the traditional server-side key management system.

 ### ✅ **Secure File Sharing**
 - Share files with specific users with configurable **view** or **download** permissions.